 (4) Share what you learn with friends, family, and colleagues.

-(6) Invite Habitat for Humanity Ireland to your school, university, community club, or work place to provide interactive workshops and presentations on issues related to SDG 11 and the New Urban Agenda e.g. land rights, gender equality, urbanisation and slum upgrading.
+(6) Invite Habitat Ireland to your school, university, community club, or work place to provide interactive workshops and presentations on issues related to SDG 11 and the New Urban Agenda e.g. land rights, gender equality, urbanisation and slum upgrading.